Nimco Ali

-Ali underwent female genital mutilation in Djibouti, and later went on to form the Daughters of Eve organisation with Leyla Hussein to campaign against FGM.
-She released her first book in 2019 that contains 42 stories from 152 interviews that Ali collected from women across 14 countries.
-Later that year she co-founded The Five Foundation with Brendan Wynne, and in 2020 she co-founded the Ginsburg Women's Health Board with Mika Simmons.
+Ali underwent female genital mutilation in Djibouti.
+In 2019, she released her first book, which contains 42 stories from 152 interviews that Ali collected from women across 14 countries.
+Later that year, she co-founded The Five Foundation with Brendan Wynne, which is her current full-time role.

+In 2020, she also co-founded the Ginsburg Women's Health Board with Mika Simmons.
 She contested a seat in the 2017 general election under the Women's Equality Party.
 In 2019, she supported Boris Johnson, endorsed the Conservative Party and campaigned for Conservative candidates.
 She was appointed as Independent Government Adviser for Tackling Violence Against Women and Girls in 2020, a post which ended in 2022.